jtaubenheim/professional-portfolio/_pages/about.md

    class="avatar-circle"
 %}

 I’m Joshua (Josh) Taubenheim, a technical writer, project manager, and hardware hobbyist.
-From developer docs to blogs to just stuff I like to write about, it has been my life’s most fulfilling pursuit to create engaging and informative things that better those who read them.
-I created this space to archive some of my previous work and showcase the breadth of my interests.
+I have worked in the technology industry for over 7 years helping development teams level-up their knowledge bases, creating compelling research content in the field of IoT, and innovating new ways for enterprise organizations to effectively manage their documentation workflows.

 In my free time I like to visit the mountains of North Carolina, take walks with my Goldendoodle Archer, experiment new home automations with personal computing boards, and, most importantly, enjoy a movie with ice cream at the end of the day with my family.